git-hulk/tcpkit/README.md

 ## Fetch Stats Online

-Tcpkit also export the latency stats to user by tcp port(default is 33333), use `-P` opition to change it.
+Tcpkit also exports latency stats to the user by tcp port (default is 33333), use the `-P` option to change it.
 The output is a json string, like below:

 ```
 [{"6379":{"total_reqs": 7,"total_costs":76785, "slow_reqs":7,"latencies":[0,0,0,0,0,3,3,1,0,0,0,0,0,0,0,0,0,0]}},
 {"6380":{"total_reqs": 0,"total_costs":0, "slow_reqs":0,"latencies":[0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0]}}]
 ```

-this means the port `6379` received total `7` requests, and total costs is `76785` us, with `7` slow requests(slow threshold is `5ms`):
+This means that the port `6379` received `7` total requests, and that total costs is `76785` us, with `7` slow requests (slow threshold is `5ms`):
 `5ms-10ms`: 3 requests
 `10ms-20ms`: 3 requests
 `20ms-50ms`: 1 request

-The corresponding of latency's bucket above were:
+The `latencies` arrays above correspond to the following latency buckets:
 `0.1ms`, `0.2ms`, `0.5ms`, `1ms`, `5ms`, `10ms`, `20ms`, `50ms`, `100ms`, `200ms`, `500ms`, `1s`, `2s`, `3s`, `5s`, `10s`, `20s`, `>20s`